stevenglasford/glas/glascube/readme.txt

 Glascube has 3 sides of information, it is smooth on the outside, and all information is stored within the structure of the cube.

-The top can be identified by a marking for glasford.io/glascube which is both informational in that it identifies that glasford.io created the cube, and it also contains the product name.
+The top (z)  can be identified by a marking for glasford.io/glascube which is both informational in that it identifies that glasford.io created the cube, and it also contains the product name.
 When scanned with a typical phone or anything it also brings the user to the website that allows a person to buy their own glascube.

 Please notice that glascube is spelt with undercase, unless it is at the start of a sentance.
-This is also true of glasford.io
+This is also true of glasford.io.